qlik-oss/core-website/docs/tutorials/orchestration.md

 #### Placement constraints

-The Mira service is placed on the swarm manager node so that it can communicate with the manager Docker Engine.
+The Mira service is placed on the swarm manager node and run as the `root` user so that it can communicate with the manager Docker Engine.
 This is why `/var/run/docker.sock` is mounted into the service.